Albert-Tate/METR4202/README.md

 __2.2__    Implemented ability to take cup to a filling coaster, request to be filled and then be dropped off at an end coaster.

 __2.3__    Increased modularity of cup image manipulation functions, small bug fixes.

+__2.4__    Fixed numerous bugs, now picking up and moving three cups to the filling station robustly.

+__2.5__    Integrated text-to-speech functions with the main functions.